intagliated/intagliated/README.md

-Currently pursuing my Master's degree in Data Science from  [Chennai Mathematical Instituite](https://www.cmi.ac.in/).<br> By the end of this course I hope to gain sufficient knowledge and understanding to tackle real world problems in the domain.<br><br>
+Currently pursuing my Master's degree in Data Science from  [Chennai Mathematical Instituite](https://www.cmi.ac.in/).<br> By the end of this course I hope to gain sufficient knowledge and understanding to tackle real world problems in the domain of data science.<br><br>
 I am also an avid reader and I enjoy reading books as a hobby.<br>

  <!--#### Currently, I am working on building strong foundations in Mathematics,  🌱⚡👋 Statistics and Programming  through my postgraduate degree.
 I hope to build sufficient knowledge in this field to tackle real world problems. -->